-Happy birthday, It’s you, me seventeen years on from today.
+Happy birthday, it’s you, me seventeen years on from today.
 I’m sure you, or no one for that matter, wants to read a letter on their birthday; so, I’ll keep this short.
-I have come to appreciate your innocence and your impulsive and sometimes chaotic tendencies.
+I have come to appreciate your innocence, your impulsive and sometimes chaotic tendencies.
 You are curious, intrigued by the complexities of everyday reality.
-You see, feel and dive heart first into the unknown, and now, it’s only right I afford you the freedom you deserve.
+You see, feel and dive heart first into the unknown, and it’s time I afford you the freedom you deserve.
 The freedom to communicate, not only what you see, but what you feel.

 The memories of self-harm: depression, anxiety; the sleepless nights in search of the will to live.
-Our thoughts, bleak, riddled with fear – we act out, subscribing to the labels of the crude, loudmouth, rebellious comic.
-And It was in our actions that we found comfort.
-Comfort from the pain, the neglect, the trauma – our truth.
-We did what we could to be seen, but, rarely for who we are.
-And without our audience, we felt alone, separate, disconnected – a feeling we no longer try to escape.
-The boisterous, aggressive, but funny yute who captured everyone’s attention – that’s us.
-We are the victim of divorce, sexual abuse, and homelessness.
-The young black boy, subject to neglect, physical and emotional abuse.
-Man, our pain sure as hell carved out one hell of a character.
+Our thoughts, bleak, riddled with fear – we acted out – subscribing to the labels of a crude, loudmouth, rebellious comic.
+And it was in our actions that we found comfort.
+Doing everything to be seen; but, rarely for who we are.
+And without our audience, we felt alone, separate, disconnected from a society full of boisterous, aggressive, funny kids who capture just as much attention as you.